chaimol/KK4D/README.md

 1. The V0.01 has to much bug.
 2. All commands in this version have been tested and run normally.
 3. This version does not include a visualization module, and the next version may add the visualization module.
+#### 2021.8.13 update the Version to 0.021
+1. update the Require software info
+2. add require software info
+3. modify the Install.sh , debug the Error of "mafft" or "KaKs_Calculator" not found.